With an eye on the future, tracing the Solar Decathlon Europe with close-ups on previous editions.

 sde21_ wuppertal, germany

-The upcoming SDE21 edition sees the EEF partnered up with the University of Wuppertal, bringing the SDE to Germany.
-Wuppertal will host the ultimate urban SDE Competition to date, right in the heart of the city.
-The SDE21 will emphasises the challenges of sustainable energy transitions in urban contexts, while exploring opportunities for the revitalisation of urban building stocks that work toward reducing our carbon footprint.
-Reusing, evolving, building up and re-defining existing dwellings are the central architectural tasks – resource efficiency, sufficiency, climate protection and closed-life-cycle construction are central themes.
-A total of 18 Teams will enter their Demonstration Units to compete on the SDE21 Campus, which will become a large-scale Living Lab for Wuppertal and corresponding stakeholders worldwide.
+The SDE21/22 edition took place in June, 2022, in Wuppertal, Germany.
+Stewarded by the Energy Endeavour Foundation in partnership with the University of Wuppertal, the ultimate urban edition of the SDE Competition was hosted in the heart of the city.
+The SDE21/22 emphasized the challenges of sustainable energy transitions in urban contexts, while exploring opportunities for the revitalisation of building stock that work toward reducing our carbon footprint.
+Reusing, evolving, building up and re-defining existing dwellings were the central architectural tasks, whilst resource efficiency, sufficiency, climate protection and closed-life-cycle construction were central themes.
+Sixteen Teams constructed their House Demonstration Units and competed on the SDE21/22 campus, which has become a large-scale living lab for Wuppertal and affiliated worldwide stakeholders.

-Alive and kicking, the Solar Decathlon Europe continues to attract grow, and evolve, consistently persuing its key values: youth empowerment, entrepreneurship, energy-efficiency and resource responsibility.
-Be on the look-out: history is in the making!
-Decathletes are literally changing the world.
+Alive and kicking, the Solar Decathlon Europe continues to attract grow, and evolve, consistently persuing its key values: youth empowerment, entrepreneurship, energy-efficiency, and resource responsibility.
+History is in the making!
+SDE Decathletes are literally changing the world.